lucandrade/lucandrade.github.io/_posts/2017-01-12-docker-basics-1-what-is-a-docker-container.md

 ---
 Hello everybody!

-Here is a series of posts about Docker.
+I'm starting a new series about Docker.
+In this first post I'll explain to you how Docker works.
 Let get started.

 Docker is about container.
 Container is a OS that run only one process.
 The container will shutdown if this process is finished.

 People may say container is a lightweight virtual machine.
-There is a lot of resemblance between then.
+Actually, there is a lot of resemblance between then.
 They create a entirely OS apart of the host machine (This is not totally truth about Docker, we'll get there).
 You can access the machine using ssh.
-You can build uncountable container/virtual machines.
+You can build uncountable container/virtual machines (depends on host machine resources).
-You can build a network that enable two, or more, container/virtual machine work each other.
+You can build a network that enables two, or more, container/virtual machine working each other.
 There is one big difference between then.

-See, one virtual machine creates an entirely OS, with a new Kernel, packages, all required files to make a UNIX OS run.
+See, a virtual machine creates an entirely OS, with a new Kernel, packages, all required files that makes a UNIX OS run.
 A Docker container borrow the host machine Kernel.
 All containers will run with the same kernel.
+Take a look at the picture.

 <img class="pull-right" src="{{ "/assets/img/vm_vs_docker.jpg" | prepend: site.baseurl }}" />

-All processes started by the virtual machine are executed inside the virtual machine, the host machine is not affected.
+Another thing, all processes started by the virtual machine are executed inside the virtual machine, the host machine is not affected.
-All processes started by the Docker container are handled by the host machine, this happen because of the shared Kernel.
+All processes started by the Docker container are handled by the host machine.
+This happen because of the shared Kernel!

 ```
 # Running processes on Host for a VM